Carl Sagan´s Guide to Fake News is an activity designed to help us with fact-checking.

 The linked articles above also contain a link to an online survey where you can plot your assessment of each story on the “scale of baloney”.
 Once you have voted you can click onto a further page where you can see the “facts” behind each story, and understand how the baloney detection toolkit can help you navigate your way to the truth.

 For World Space Week in October 2020, there was an online Q&A on Carl Sagan´s Guide to Fake News.
-You can see the Q&A here (the link asks you for an email address before showing the video).
+You can see the Q&A here.
+You can also view the Disinformation Pandemic webinar here which deals with impact of fake news during the COVID-19 pandemic.

 If you are interested in finding out more about fake news or want to do more research for yourself here are a set of useful links: